tableau/connector-plugin-sdk/docs/design.md

 - Linux: /opt/tableau/tableau_driver/jdbc
 <br/>

 Copy all files to folder "A".
 This will create an isolated classloader for that driver.
-To learn more about JDBC drivers, check Specify the right JDBC driver in  the  [user documentation](https://help.tableau.com/current/pro/desktop/en-us/examples_otherdatabases_jdbc.htm) .
+To learn more about JDBC drivers, check *Specify the right JDBC driver* section in  the  [user documentation](https://help.tableau.com/current/pro/desktop/en-us/examples_otherdatabases_jdbc.htm).

 ## Consider database capability